Top 6 Google Alerts Alternatives

 - Brand24: Available

 Brand24 provides sentiment analysis of mentions.
-There’s a possibility to filter positive, negative and neutral mentions.
-Then can be displayed on a chart, too.
+There’s a possibility to filter positive, negative, and neutral mentions.
+They can be displayed on a chart, too.

 - Google Alerts: Not available

 - Brand24: Source, mentions, reach, share of voice, influence score

 Brand24 gives the opportunity to filter authors and sources data using numerous filters such as Source, Mentions, Reach, Voice share, Influence, and Influencer Score.
 Combined, they can help you with identifying influencers.

 In Brand24, you can set up a competitor monitoring project and receive real-time mentions to track your competitors’ marketing efforts, product launches and upgrades, pain points, customer reviews, and more.

 Also, Brand24 allows conducting a project comparison so that you can get an idea of how your online presence compares to your competitors.